HomeMy WebLinkAbout _ 6.1--Public Hearing regarding an Entertainment Zone in Downtown Redding

 Staff is evaluating the potential formation of an Entertainment Zone in Downtown Redding to

-support ongoing revitalization efforts and to enhanee the visitor experience.
+support ongoing revitalization efforts and to enhance the visitor experience.
 The following key

 parameters are being proposed for the initial framework: